 “You only turn eighteen once,” her Aunt said.
 “Now if only I can find a matching ribbon for your hair.
 You’ll look like a china doll.”

 Vivienne had never envisioned herself as a doll.
 She never even played with dolls as a child except to conceive of various ways for them to be dismembered and to imagine their painted smiles fade as they faced a painful death.

 “Oh, the boys are going to go crazy!”
 Aunt Sully gushed as she produced a monstrous ball of tangled ribbons of every conceivable pastel color.
-She struggled to yank a canary colored one out of the top but only succeeded to pulling the knot at the center of the ball of twine tighter.
+She struggled to yank a canary-colored one out of the top but only succeeded in pulling the knot at the center of the ball of twine tighter.
 Her old knobby fingers tugged without success at the dead knot.
 “Let me go get Lorie to help.”

 Her phone started to ring.
 It was from Janun.